Fayaz-khani/-WorldInnovationDay_2k23/README.md

 # -WorldInnovationDay_2k23
-This is frontend created with and vuetify for the World Innovation Day 2023 :)
+This is frontend created with Vue.js and vuetify for the Green-Software-Development Sponsored By Microsoft Corporation India Pvt.
+Ltd.